-The coincidental penalties to Team A10 and Team B4 are removed from the penalty clock.
-The teams would begin overtime playing 4 skaters for Team B and 3 skaters for Team A. At the first stoppage of play after A17's penalty expires, the on-ice strength would be adjusted down to 3 skaters against 3 skaters.
-Rule 84.3.
+The coincidental penalties to Team A10 and Team B4 are not served on the clock.
+The teams would begin overtime playing 4 skaters for Team B and 3 skaters for Team A. At the first stoppage of play after A17's penalty expires, the on-ice strength would